AnhPC03/AES/README.md

 # The second program exercise: Usage of block cyphers

-Term code: IT4015
-Class code: 115649

-## AES with mode CBC and CTR implemented by Nguyen Tien Anh 20172953

 ## Description:

 The project allows to encrypt and decrypt any type of file by AES Algorithm with CBC mode or CTR mode choices.